-- A. Subsection A shall apply only to employees who receive a service or disability retirement and are first employed by the District after July 1, 2010. - B. The credited service of an employee for the purpose of determining the percentage of District contributions applicable under subsection A shall not include purchased Additional Retirement Service Credit ('air time'). - C. The credited service of an employee for the purpose of determining the percentage of District contributions applicable under subsection A shall include purchased Military, Peace Corps and AmeriCorps service. - D. Notwithstanding subsection A, for employees hired by the District on and after July 1, 2010, and who retire for disability with less than 10 years of credited service, the contribution payable by the District shall be 50 percent of the maximum fringe benefit allowance received at the time of retirement.
+This subsection shall apply only to employees who receive a service or disability retirement and are first employed by the District after July 1, 2010.

-4. Increases
+- B. The credited service of an employee for the purpose of determining the percentage of District contributions applicable under subsection A shall not include purchased Additional Retirement Service Credit ('air time'). - C. The credited service of an employee for the purpose of determining the percentage of District contributions applicable under subsection A shall include purchased Military, Peace Corps and AmeriCorps service. - D. Notwithstanding subsection A, for employees hired by the District on and after July 1, 2010, and who retire for disability with less than 10 years of credited service, the contribution payable by the District shall be 50 percent of the maximum fringe benefit allowance received at the time of retirement. - 4.
+Increases fringe benefit (see 1, 2 and 3 above), their retired annuitant fringe benefit allowance shall not be less than \$1763.70 per month or proration as described in 3 above.